Cannon Street station: Location

 There were originally eight platforms; a refurbishment in the late 1990s removed the original platform 1.
 It has entrances on Cannon Street itself and Dowgate Hill.
 It is located near London Stone (to the north of the station).

-London Buses routes 15, 17, 21, 35, 43, 47, 133, 141, 149, 344, 388, 521 and night routes N8, N11, N15, N21, N25, N26, N133, N199, N242, N550 and N551 serve the station.
+London Buses routes 15 and 17 and night routes N15 and N199 serve the station.

 History

 Original structure

-Cannon Street station was built on a site where the Hanseatic merchants' steelyard had been based from the 10th century until 1598.
+Cannon Street station was built on a site where the Hanseatic merchants' Steelyard had been based from the 10th century until 1598.
 The site was proposed in 1860 by the South Eastern Railway (SER) in response to its rival, the London, Chatham & Dover Railway (LC&DR), extending a line into the City of London as far north as Ludgate Hill.
 The SER had already made plans to extend its line towards Charing Cross, but decided that it should complement this with a terminus in the City.

-In 1861, the company obtained an act for a station in Cannon Street, a short distance from Mansion House and the Bank of England.
+In 1861, the company obtained an act of Parliament for a station in Cannon Street, a short distance from Mansion House and the Bank of England.
 In addition to taking traffic from the LC&DR, the new station would provide a direct railway link between the City and the West End, over which a journey could be made in a fraction of the time taken travelling by road.
 The approach was a 60 chain branch of the line to Charing Cross, west of London Bridge.
 Work started on the station and its approach in July 1863.
 The construction work was undertaken by Lucas Brothers.

 The station was opened on 1 September 1866 at a cost of £4 million (now £ million).
 The original building was designed by Sir John Hawkshaw and John Wolfe-Barry and was characterised by its two Christopher Wren-style towers, 23 ft square and 135 ft high, which faced on to the River Thames.
 The towers supported an iron train shed, 700 ft long and crowned by a high single arch, almost semicircular, of glass and iron.
 The station is carried over Upper Thames Street on a brick viaduct, 700 ft long and containing 27 million bricks.
 Below this viaduct exist the remains of a number of Roman buildings, which form a scheduled monument.
 The bridge was open to pedestrians between 1872 and 1877; they paid a toll of ½d.